TinHMin/FS_Analysis/README.md

   <img src="/Food Insecured Household_Percent_2023.png" width="45%" />
 </p>

 **Fig 1.
-Absolute and percent distribution of food insecure household in U.S in 2023**
+Absolute and percent distribution of food insecure household in U.S**

 The maps show the number of food insecure household acroos different states in the country.
 Some states such as Taxes, California, New York have higher number of the insecure populations which is partly attributed to the larger population size of these states.
 In addition, some other states such as Goregia, Arkansas, Kentuky and Lousiana, experieced higher prevalence of food insecurity.
 Taxes happened to have both higher prevalence and number of food insecure household.